cypherswwayinc/phishguardlite/CHROME_STORE_TEST_INSTRUCTIONS.md

 ### **Notes for Review Team:**

-- **No Authentication Required**: The extension works immediately after installation
+- **No Authentication Required**: The extension works immediately after installation without login credentials
-- **Demo Credentials**: Username "demo" and password "demo123" are for testing purposes only
 - **Backend API**: All functionality connects to our secure backend at phishguard.cyphersway.com
 - **Privacy-First**: No user data is collected or stored locally
 - **Professional Grade**: Designed for enterprise and personal use